h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ![interpret](assets/interpret.jpg)

 11\.
-Once the **MLI Experiment is Finished** something similar to the below image should appear.
+Once the **MLI Experiment is Finished** something similar to the below image should appear

 ![landing-page](assets/landing-page.jpg)

-12. If we click into the summary section we can scroll through and learn the following.
+12. If we click into the summary section we can scroll through and learn the following

 ![summary-1](assets/summary-1.jpg)